WeHaveCookie/EtherealEngine/README.md

-# EtherealDream
+# Ethereal Engine

 ## Presentation
-EtherealDream is a very basic "Game Engine" mainly based on the SFML.
+Ethereal Engine is a very basic "Game Engine" mainly based on the SFML.
 It's used Moodycamel, Rapidjson, and ImGui.
 We can find link in the External section
 It's currently in development and much work remains to be done.

 ## How to use